-Thus, data reviewed in any given year represents only a snapshot of the system; a descriptive interpretation of compliance for a particular PM, within a particular service, during a particular quarter.
+Therefore, data reviewed in any given year represents only a snapshot of the system; a descriptive interpretation of compliance for a particular PM, within a particular service, during a particular quarter.
 Only when downward trending PM data persists over multiple quarters and/or over multiple years, can it be determined that systemwide noncompliance exists.
 When widespread noncompliance is identified, systemic quality improvement initiatives targeted to areas of continued noncompliance are developed, implemented, and evaluated for impact.
 Improvements in performance resulting from provider remediation and targeted interventions are typically demonstrated, at minimum, over the course of 2-3 quarters or even a full year's review.

-Third, the QRT leadership has also identified improved data reporting capability through an electronic data solution as an ongoing critical need.
+Third, the QRT leadership identified improved data reporting capability through an electronic data solution as an ongoing critical need.
 The ability to review aggregate data collected at its source, as well as integrate historical information via a database solution, will allow for analysis of patterns and trends in noncompliance and improve the ability to determine the effectiveness of interventions.
-Original source data is unable to be collected due to barriers outside of the scope of this report; however, design and implementation of an electronic data reporting solution is in development and expected to be completed by the second quarter of 2022.
-This electronic solution will fully automate the process for capturing and reporting QRT data and allow for review and analysis of historical information.
+Original source data is unable to be collected due to barriers outside of the scope of this report; however, design and implementation of an electronic data reporting solution has beebn deeveloped and will be used for overall state quality reporting, allowing for review and analysis of historical information.
+Throughout SFY 2022, the QRT also discussed the review of supplemental data related to CMS-approved PM data sources, this information is proposed to be monitored as surveillance data.
+Review of supplemental data assisted the QRT in vetting other potential PM data sources and new waiver performance measures that have been added to the 2023 waiver renewal applications

-Continuing throughout SFY 2021, all of the above factors remain important considerations to improve quality; however, a fourth additional barrier to achieving continuous compliance has been the inability of the Commonwealth to ensure that providers are held accountable for performance by imposing consistent, timely, disciplinary action to those with repeated noncompliance.
+A fourth barrier to achieving continuous compliance has been the inability of the Commonwealth to ensure that providers are held accountable for performance by imposing consistent and timely, disciplinary action to those with repeated noncompliance.
 Currently, except in instances of a threat to the health and safety of an individual in services, sanctions are not imposed immediately, and the sanctions fall short of facilitating compliance.
+This has been a heightened concern as providers now have a shorter timeframe to become licensed, bypassing traditional safeguards, which has further exacerbated the information and knowledge divide among providers.
+New DBHDS training staff and utilization of recorded trainings and other information resources are hoped to relieve some of these gaps

-In 2021, the permanent proposed waiver regulations were finalized, which included a regulatory requirement for providers with a history of noncompliance in a specific area to undergo mandatory training and technical assistance in the area of noncompliance.
-This process is still in development.
-When fully implemented, it will be an additional measure of quality assurance and a catalyst for developing statewide, intra-agency processes to help expand the reach to all providers so that existing first line remediation is more effective.
+In 2022, the permanent proposed waiver regulations were finalized, which included a regulatory requirement for providers with a history of noncompliance in a specific area to undergo mandatory training and technical assistance in the area of noncompliance.
+This process is still in place.
+This is an additional measure of quality assurance and a catalyst for developing statewide, intra-agency processes to help expand the reach to all providers so that existing first line remediation is more effective.
 However, implementation of the Mandatory Provider Remediation process (MPR) will not directly affect QRT reviews of PMs, as providers who receive a corrective action as a result of noncompliance, are typically successfully remediated at a rate close to 100%.
 The MPR process has been reserved for providers with the most concerning history or aggregious infractions.
 As a result, QRT discussion has focused on tried and true methods to gain the attention of providers, including development of expanded criteria for referral to DMAS Provider Integrity to institute fiscal penalties for noncompliance.
-This is an area of ongoing discussion and focus.
+This is an area of ongoing work to finalize the MPR process.